School-Based Peacemaking

 Peace Advocates

-A dedicated space for mediation, restorative circles, Peace Club, and student-led planning.
+A dedicated space for mediation, restorative circles, Peace Club, and student-led planning in each of our schools.
 Guided by the Peace Advocate and shaped by students, it’s the physical hub of the peace movement within the school.

 Impact of the School-Based Peacemaking Model